deniscerri/ytdlnis/README.md

 <b>TYPE</b> -> it can be: audio,video,command <br/>
 <b>BACKGROUND</b> -> it can be: true,false.
 If its true the app won't show the download card no matter what and run the download in the background <br/>
-<b>COMMAND</b> -> if your preferred type is audio/video or you set the TYPE variable as one of them, this will be appended to your Extra Commands string.
-If the type is command, the whole command you wrote here will be used for the download <br/>

 ### Tasker Example of downloading an audio in the background
 1. Create Send Intent task